-Recently I have been moving away from vacuum tube power amplifiers and more towards solid state amps capable of driving a pair of Electrostatics, namely an older pair of Martin Logan Aerius made around 1995.
+Recently I have been moving away from vacuum tube power amplifiers and more towards solid state amps capable of driving a pair of Electrostatics, namely an older pair of Martin Logan made around 1995.
 These speakers have newish panels and rebuilt cross-overs with brand new film caps.
 However these speakers are a difficult load and quite current hungry.
 I have also tried these speakers with other power amps, namely a Korsun / Dussun v6i in power amp mode capable of 400W into 4R, an Accuphase P180, a Crown Pro Audio, a few tube amps and finally this F5 which is my main amp at present.
-This amp was a scratch build using PCB's bought via a group buy in the DiyAudio.com forum.
-Case is from Modshop in Italy and other parts from RS and CPC.
+This amp was a scratch build using PCB's bought via a group buy.
+Case is from Italy and other parts from RS and CPC.
+I used premium parts when available and later upgraded to Aerovox caps for the PSU.

-PCB's and full parts are commonly available on eBay these days if you search world wide.
-The speaker protection unit is also available from the same site.
+PCB's and full parts are commonly available on eBay these days if you search world wide if you don't mind a cheaper chinese copy.

 "The power supply of the tested amplifier is +/-24 volts and should be rated at 6 amps continuous duty, and more than 10 amps peak per channel.
 Ordinary unregulated supplies will work fine" (Neslon)